Note-taking is one skill older students of all types need to perfect. There are several benefits of being a great note-taker:

 - Forces you to be organized.

 There are probably as many ways to take notes as there are people taking notes.
-But the key is to develop a note-taking system that you can improve upon as you grow older.
+But the key is to develop a note-taking system that you can improve upon as you develop your skills.

 Here are a few suggestions to help your student (or you) become a great note-taker: